tilt-dev/tilt.build/blog/_posts/2019-08-01-commit-of-the-month-july.md

 ## But... why do we have two interfaces in the first place?
 This is something we are still trying to figure out as well.
-The original Tilt was just the terminal UI-- your services and their status.
+The original Tilt was just the terminal UI--your services and their status, with logs for each service available on a keypress.
 As we progressed through our Tilt journey, we experimented with the web UI, which made it easier to navigate through logs and preview the services.

 Love of people love the web UI, but then again there are advantages to having a terminal UI as well.
 For some engineers, it feels more similar to their day-to-day workflows.